Elacim/deakin-uni/Physics/Assessments/Quizzes/Quiz 3.md

 [[Transverse waves]]
 %%
 These types of waves refer to the direction of particle and field propagation.

-Transverse propagates particles perpendicular to the wave while longitudinal waves propagate particles in the same direction.
+Transverse waves and longitudinal waves both travel in the same direction, the difference being that transverse waves oscillate perpendicularly to their direction of travel.

-All electromagnetic waves are transverse waves as they have an oscillating light wave with a perpendicular electric field.
+A sound wave is an example of a longitudinal wave as it compresses particles and leaves stretched regions, which are characteristic of longitudinal waves.

-A sound wave is an example of a longitudinal wave as it compresses particles and leaves stretched regions.
+All electromagnetic waves are transverse waves as they have an oscillating light wave with an electric field oscillating perpendicular to it.
+Another example is ripples of water, where the water particles oscillates up and down perpendicular to the direction of travel (e.g. outwards)